mtpham17/thesis/README.md

 # thesis

-Welcome to the GitHub repository for my thesis, "The Importance of Random Effects in Variable Selection: A Case Study of Early Childhood Education."
+Welcome to the GitHub repository for my thesis, "The Importance of Random Effects in Weak-Signal Data: A Case Study of Early Childhood Education."
 Below is a guide to navigating this repository.

 - glmmlasso_script.Rmd: code that played around with the glmmLasso, in the earlier stages of this thesis.